Admissions

 How many children are in the school?
 Each class?
 How many classes in the school?

-There are approximately 600 children in the school in the 21-22 year.
+There are approximately 600 children in the school in the 2022-2023 year.

-Kindergarten classes have 25 students; Grades 1-5 have between 18 and 30.
-(This year class sizes vary due to square footage of rooms in accordance with the 3 ft distance regulation,.)
+Kindergarten classes have 25 students; Grades 1-5 have between 20 and 30.

 We currently have two G&T classes on every grade and two General Ed classes, one of which is an ICT (Integrated Co-Teaching.)